tidb-incubator/cherry-bot/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: "\U0001F41B Bug Report"
+about: As a User, I want to report a Bug.
+labels: type/bug
+---

+## Bug Report

 - [ ] I have searched the [issues](https://github.com/pingcap-incubator/cherry-bot/issues) of this repository and believe that this is not a duplicate.

 ### Related link